 Kia Carens (2013-2022)

-Kia Carens models on the market for less than £5,000 will tend to be the second-generation cars that were built between 2006 and 2013, and they make for cheap and cheerful seven-seat motoring.
+Until fairly recently, Kia Carens models on the market for less than £5,000 tended to be the second-generation cars that were built between 2006 and 2013, and they make for cheap and cheerful seven-seat motoring.

-You can also find some post-2013 models with high mileage, which are much more sophisticated, because they were launched after the Korean carmaker applied a more European focus to the design and engineering of its model line-up.
-As a result, you’ll find a people carrier with attractive styling, a comfortable, high quality interior and decent boot space.
+Now though, the post-2013 third-generation models are now available at htis budget.
+These are much more sophisticated, because they were launched after the Korean carmaker applied a more European focus to the design and engineering of its model line-up.
+As a result, you’ll find a people carrier with attractive styling, a comfortable, high-quality interior and decent boot space.

 They will more than likely be fitted with Kia’s 1.7-litre CRDi diesel engine and come in mid-level ‘2’ trim, which doesn’t skimp on standard equipment.